April 29, 2026

 Here's how AP automation actually works in hospitality, and where Ramp Bill Pay fits in.

-When late payments delay food and supply deliveries, stall repairs, or degrade vendor relationships—each of these directly impacts your guests' experience.
+• Late payment penalties: Manual tracking leads to missed due dates and damaged vendor relationships.
+When late payments delay food and supply deliveries, stall repairs, or degrade vendor trust, your guests feel the impact directly.

 Hospitality businesses often process hundreds of invoices each month, from food and beverage orders to linen services, maintenance, and IT.
 Manually keying in invoice details or chasing down email approvals slows things down and introduces unnecessary risk.

 AP automation software removes much of that burden.
-It digitizes invoice capture, routes approvals automatically, and eliminates manual data entry.
+It uses OCR (optical character recognition) to digitize invoice capture, extract key data fields automatically, and eliminate manual data entry.

 For hospitality groups with distributed properties or regional finance leads, cloud-based AP software means approvers can review invoices from anywhere.
-A regional manager can approve a vendor payment from their phone between property visits, instead of waiting until they're back at a desk.
+A regional manager can approve a vendor payment from their phone between property visits, with push notifications and one-click approvals keeping things moving.

 That flexibility matters when your team works irregular shifts or travels constantly.